Professor Martin Pitts

 I am Section Editor for Europe for the Routledge Handbook of Globalization and Archaeology (2017), led by Dr Tamar Hodos (University of Bristol).

 Dr Astrid Van Oyen (Cornell University) - Rethinking artefacts in Roman archaeology: beyond representation, (Laurence seminar, Cambridge, 2015).
-Book in press with Oxbow as Materialising Roman Histories
+Book published with Oxbow in 2017 as Materialising Roman Histories

 Professor Miguel John Versluys (Leiden University) – Globalisation and the Roman world.
 Expert seminar held in Exeter 2011, co-edited volume published with CUP, 2015.